Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/10/passing-audits-with-azure-devops.md

 categories:
     - Process
 tags:
-    - audits
+    - Audits
-    - 'azure devops'
+    - 'Azure DevOps'
 ---

 Azure DevOps (previous Visual Studio Team Services, Visual Studio Online, and Team Foundation Server) has many great features.
 We talk about the features all the time; source control, continuous integration, release management, task boards, reports!
 One of my favourite features is how it helps us to pass audits.